3 Results

 Dispersion: ~spp * treat (log)

-Because the best model did not contain a species x treatment interaction for the mean response, treatment comparisons are parallel between species.
+Because the best model did not contain a species x treatment interaction for the mean response, treatment comparisons were parallel between species.
 The GS treatment resulted in greater heights in year 10 than the other treatments (0.001 < p < 0.05).
 Predicted mean height for redwood ranged from 10.64 m in the GS treatment to 6.3 m in the HD treatment.
-For tanoak, predicted mean height ranged from 5.2 in the GS treatment to 3.08 in the HD treatment.
-Predicted mean heights followed the pattern GS > LD > HA > HD (Figure 3.6).
+For tanoak, predicted mean height ranged from 5.2 m in the GS treatment to 3.08 m in the HD treatment.
+Predicted mean heights followed the pattern GS > LD > HA ≥ HD (Figure 3.6).

 Figure 3.6: Predicted mean height and 95% confidence intervals (gray bars) for redwood and tanoak stump sprouts 10 years after harvest using four different harvest treatments.
 Non-overlapping blue arrows indicate statistically significant differences between treatments within a species.